cybertec-postgresql/etcd_fdw/README.md

 # etcd_fdw

 A foreign data wrapper around etcd for postgres

 ## Setup

 - Install pgrx on your machine `cargo install --locked cargo-pgrx --version 0.16.1`
 - Setup pgrx `cargo pgrx init`
 - Install protoc and protobuf (needed by etcd-client)
-  - Instructions can be found [here](https://protobuf.dev/installation/)
+  - Instructions can be found [on the official site](https://protobuf.dev/installation/)
 - Have some kind of etcd you want to test and run

 ## Build

 - To build simply run `cargo pgrx run` with or without the `--release` flag

 ## Try out something yourself

 Currently we can only read from etcd.
 Here's an example of how to connect to your etcd instance and read some KVs